Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 Specifically, there are a lot of great apps that will help you increase your site's conversions.
 Here are a handful worth exploring:

 - Yotpo – Aside from being a fantastic product-review app that offers a lot of versatility, Yotpo is also “an official Shopify Plus Technology Partner” and has even “helped the fastest-growing Shopify stores increase sales with customer content.”
 So, you know.
 It’s not bad.
+(If you’re interested in learning more about Shopify Plus, check out this article: “What Is Shopify Plus?”

 - InstantSearch+ – If your Shopify store has a large inventory, this is a great app for ensuring customers can easily search through it.
-You only have 15 seconds to show visitors what they want before they bounce, so an effective search bar is essential to keeping your bounce rate low and your conversions high.
+You only have15 seconds to show visitors what they want before they bounce, so an effective search bar is essential to keeping your bounce rate low and your conversions high.

 - Privy – You can leverage this user-friendly popup software to help convert shoppers who are leaving your site emptyhanded and to grow your email list, too – something you can use to boost conversions even further.

 - Our Shopify Product Review App – Alright, I’m a little biased here, but I really like our product review app for Shopify.
-We drew on years of experience working one-on-one with eCommerce companies when we developed this app.
+We drew on years of experience working one-on-one witheCommerce companies when we developed this app.
 And, best of all, it’s 100% free!

 One final word about using apps like these.